Hixie/isd/servers/src/systems-server/README.md

 Once a region runs out of minable materials, mining stops and the piles are not considered an issue, even if the ore piles are full.

-The materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials are being mined).
+If not used by refining assets, the materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials are being mined).

 #### `fcOrePile` (0x13)